getweber/cob/doc/database.rst

   $ cob db createall

 However, the recommended practice for long-lasting projects is to use migrations.
-For projects using migrations, creating the DB is done via ``cob db migrate``, which is described in the :ref:`migrations` chapter of this guide.
+For projects using migrations, creating the DB is done via ``cob migrate up``, which is described in the :ref:`migrations` chapter of this guide.

 .. note:: Cob takes care of migrations automatically during deployment - the statement above about